viktor-codes/chronos_task_manager/README.md

    python manage.py createsuperuser
    ```
    Follow the prompts to create an admin user, which you can use to access the Django admin interface at [http://127.0.0.1:8000/admin/](http://127.0.0.1:8000/admin/).
+## Configuration

+Before running the application, you need to set up the environment variables.
+Copy the content of `.env.sample` and create a new file named `.env`.
+Replace the placeholder values with your actual configuration.

 ## Usage